shankaritchapurapu/helidon/docs/services/identity.md

 ## Usage

 When the Helidon service registry is enabled, the module contributes the Identity services automatically.
-The generated authorization interceptor obtains `AuthenticatorClient` and `IAuthorizationClient` from the registry and applies them to intercepted endpoints.
+The generated authorization interceptor obtains `AuthContextRequestFilterFactory` from the registry and applies a SPLAT-aware Auth SDK filter to intercepted endpoints.

 The recommended way to access authenticated request data in a REST endpoint method is to declare an `IdentityContext` parameter directly.
 The generated handler resolves it from `request.context()` for each request.